felixsalto1/Azure-Honeypot-SOC/README.md

  I am excited to introduce my latest project, which centers on constructing a honeypot in Azure to replicate real-world cyber attacks.
 This endeavor highlights my proficiency in Azure security, incident response, and environment hardening strategies.
 Through this project, I aim to demonstrate not only my technical abilities but also my commitment to enhancing cybersecurity defenses and readiness in today's digital landscape.

 ## Objective
-The primary goal of this project was to [set up virtual machines that were intentionally vulnerable](https://github.com/felixsalto1/Azure-VM-Config/blob/main/README.md) within the Azure enviorment to attract and analyze cyber attacks.
+The primary goal of this project was to [set up a virtual machine that was intentionally vulnerable](https://github.com/felixsalto1/Azure-VM-Config/blob/main/README.md) within the Azure enviorment to attract and analyze cyber attacks.
 This initiative enabled me to gain deeper insights into the tactics and techniques employed by attackers, thereby enhancing my understanding of cybersecurity threats.
 While also demonstrating my capability to promptly and efficiently respond to any identified issues, showcasing my proficiency in incident response and threat mitigation within cloud environments.

 ## Technologies, Regulations, and Azure Components Employed: